bge-barcoding/BGE_library_curation_tool/README.md

 # BGE library curation tool

 This BGE library curation tool is a standalone programm to be used by taxonomic experts to pick records (sequences) to be part of a european reference library for animal species in europe.
+The tool should only be used by taxonomic experts.
+The results will be used to create a European reference library as part of the EU project [Biodiversity Genomics Europe](https://biodiversitygenomics.eu/).

 ## Installation